w3c/wot-testing/events/2024.11.Munich/Documentation/Intel/README.md

      than the basic llama3.2 model (11B parameters).
 Images need to be [encoded in base 64](https://stackabuse.com/bytes/converting-images-and-image-urls-to-base64-in-node-js/).
    - llama3.2-vision:90b - A larger, more powerful version of the above.
 If you need both planning and image understanding.
-90B parameters.
+Slow and big (90B parameters).
 Largest model feasible to run on this machine.

+Larger models may also take a significant time to "load" upon first use (reading 55GB into memory takes time, even though I have a RAID drive...).

 If you want you can try some of the other models mentioned in the ollama documentation.
 I've downloaded most of the interesting ones listed under the [model library examples](https://github.com/ollama/ollama/tree/main?tab=readme-ov-file#model-library) in the documentation.
 However, I will only be testing tools and image understanding with the above models.